Environment

 Devon has a strong organization to manage environmental performance, from our board of directors to field-level environmental, health and safety (EHS) and operations teams.
 We’ve been bringing together our EHS and ESG core competencies and capabilities to drive alignment on our broader enterprise goals and objectives.

 Our governance practices and organizational structure elevate EHS oversight and discussions, including those related to climate change and the energy transition.
-In 2021, we recalibrated the board’s Governance Committee to become the Governance, Environmental, and Public Policy (GEPP) Committee to sharpen our focus on environmental policies and oversight of management’s efforts to integrate sustainability into our business activities.
+The board’s Governance, Environmental and Public Policy (GEPP) Committee reviews policies and performance relating to our environmental efforts and oversees sustainability strategy, goals and integration into our business activities.
 Through its role to nominate candidates for our board, the GEPP Committee establishes a close connection between corporate governance and sustainability.
-As a component of executive compensation, environmental results included in our corporate goals are reviewed by the board’s Compensation Committee.
-In addition, at least five Devon directors have an educational background or direct work experience in environmental matters.

 Operations buy-in

 The Devon EHS Management System, developed by the council, includes an environmental management element to drive program improvements and assessments.
 Our environmental professionals work closely with Devon leaders to promote and implement environmentally sound operations that comply with applicable laws, regulations and company policies.
+Based on its assessment of Devon’s progress on the elements of our management system, the council is focusing on the asset integrity element in 2024 to enhance our overall environmental performance.

 Environment Performance Metrics1 | |||

-Direct GHG Emissions (Scope 1) (million tonnes CO2e)2 | 4.65 | 3.91 | 3.08v |
+Direct GHG Emissions (Scope 1) (million tonnes CO2e)2 | 3.95 | 4.59 | 4.37 |

 By Constituent | |||

-Carbon Dioxide (million tonnes CO2e) | 3.66 | 3.39 | 2.64 |
+Carbon Dioxide (million tonnes CO2e) | 3.44 | 4.07 | 3.87 |

-Methane (million tonnes CO2e) | 0.99 | 0.52 | 0.45 |
+Methane (million tonnes CO2e) | 0.51 | 0.52 | 0.50 |

-Nitrous Oxide (million tonnes CO2e) | 0.003 | 0.002 | 0.002 |
+Nitrous Oxide (million tonnes CO2e) | 0.002 | 0.002 | 0.003 |

 By Source | |||